 Philip continues to lecture, supervise Masters and PhD students and work with his affiliated professional organisations.
 He is a Fellow of the Institute of Information Technology Professionals in New Zealand, a Senior Member of the IEEE (Computer Society and the Instrumentation and Measurement Society), a Member of the Association for Computing Machinery, a Life Member of the International Association of Mathematical Geosciences and a Member of the Royal Society of New Zealand.

 Jacqui is leading the Geospatial Modelling Group in the Centre.
 Having worked in GIS and spatio-temporal modelling and simulation on an EU Project Jacqui's research background has otherwise been in information visualisation, biological modelling and simulation and computational intelligence (soft computing).

 Akbar is a lecturer in Computer Science Department and leading the Instrumentation laboratory in the Centre.
 He has been involved in a number of research projects ranging from climate and atmospheric measurement instruments, wireless sensor networks (WSN), robotic navigation to multimodal biometric person verification systems from which he has published numerous articles and registered a patent.

 Akbar is a member of the IEEE (Internet of Things Community and Instrumentation and Measurement (I&M) Society).
-He is currently serving as the Chair of IEEE I&M NZ chapter.
+He served as the vice chair and chair of IEEE I&M NZ chapter from 2015 to 2018.

 Phone: +64 9 921 9999 ext 9562